Aberdeen City Council ELC Expansion Update

 Local Authority Nurseries

-You can still apply for places after the deadline.
+The initial application deadline was 7th February however you can still apply for places after the deadline.
 We accept late applications thought the school session but if your application is late then you will reduce your chances of being offered a place.

 You can choose up to 3 settings in order of preference.
 You do not need to submit a separate form to each school.